acentswap/docs2-wiki/aptos-deployment.md

 We are deploying on Aptos and would like to start speaking with Aptos Project teams,  potentially introducing you to one of crypto’s largest, most engaged, and active DApp (with over 3M Monthly Active Users)!

-Since our start, PancakeSwap (PCS) has thrived in the Retail DeFi landscape, establishing ourselves as the leading DEX, with multiple industry-leading products –  liquidity pools; launchpads; prediction and perpetual products; NFT marketplaces – and of course, the best community 😉.
+Since our start, AcentSwap (PCS) has thrived in the Retail DeFi landscape, establishing ourselves as the leading DEX, with multiple industry-leading products –  liquidity pools; launchpads; prediction and perpetual products; NFT marketplaces – and of course, the best community 😉.

 This page serves as a quick FAQ for Project Teams to find out a bit more about us – but if you have any questions, please reach out to **Chef Icy, BD Lead, on Twitter (**[**https://twitter.com/PancakeIcy**](https://twitter.com/PancakeIcy)**) or TG.**